OmniFlix/launchpad-contracts/contracts/minters/minter/README.md

 #### RandomizeList

 - Creator has the ability to randomize token list.
 It's only gated by the creator because this operation is costly.
 In the future, a small fee could be collected from whoever wants to randomize the list.

+#### UpdateWhitelistAddress
+- This feature enables the creator to designate a whitelist address.
+Once set, the provided address should correspond to a whitelist contract, and private minting should not be initiated.

+#### Pause
+- This function allows the creator to pause the minting process.
+When paused, no new tokens can be minted.

+#### Unpause
+- This function allows the creator to resume the minting process after it has been paused.

+#### SetPausers
+- This function allows the creator to set the pausers list.
+The pausers are the addresses that can pause and unpause the minting process.
+Full list of pausers should be sent at every update.

+#### UpdateRoyaltyReceivers
+- This function allows the creator to update the list of royalty receivers.
+The list includes weighted addresses, where the weight determines the percentage of royalties received by each address.

+#### UpdateDenom
+- This function allows the creator to update the collection name, description, and preview URI associated with the ONFT collection.

+#### PurgeDenom
+- This function allows the creator to purge the collection.
+In order to do this, the collection should not have any tokens minted.

+#### UpdateAdmin
+- This function allows the creator to update the admin address.
+The new admin address should be provided.

+#### UpdatePaymentCollector
+- This function allows the creator to update the payment collector address.
+The new payment collector address should be provided.